keith-waters/100_days_of_code/README.md

 # 100 Days of Code
 100 days of code challenge with Ruby

+## Day 35
+- Watching [Data Structures Easy to Advanced Course - Full Tutorial from a Google Engineer](https://youtu.be/RBSGKlAvoiM) from free code camp
+- Singly and Doubly linked lists

+## Day 34
+- Watching [Data Structures Easy to Advanced Course - Full Tutorial from a Google Engineer](https://youtu.be/RBSGKlAvoiM) from free code camp
+- Dynamic and Static Arrays

 ## Day 33
 - Looked at the puzzle of the week..
 	- Encounter Surface